Northern Capitals final roster is set ahead of season opener - BC Local News

 The Caps had a disappointing 2020/21 campaign, finishing with a 2-4-2 record, good for 4th among the five league teams.
 This year though, they have high hopes to compete for the B.C.
 Hockey U18FAAA championship, as two players on the roster are currently committed to U Sport universities.

-Among the players making the final cut is Vanderhoof home-town girl Lindsey Goncalves, who will be a strong presence in the forward lineup.
+Among the players making the final cut is Williams Lake home-town girl Keira Vermeulen, who will bring strong leadership to this season’s forward lineup.

-Goncalves is one of their younger players and has a really good scoring touch from the top of the circle and is rounding out the rest of her game nicely, Trevor Sprauge, the Cap’s general manager, said.
+“She’s a steady Eddie, she’s a workhorse, really good leader [and] good teammate,” Trevor Sprauge, the Cap’s general manager, said.
+“She’s relied on a lot.”

-“She’s a player that’s exciting to watch.
-[When] she get’s the opportunity to burry that puck there’s not too many times, when she’s got time and space, that she doesn’t do it,” Sprauge said.

 This year’s team expectations is to play to the highest level as a team and making it the Esso Cup, Sprauge said.